braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/roku/analytics/setting_custom_attributes.md

 ---

-# Setting Custom Attributes
+# Setting custom attributes

 Braze provides methods for assigning attributes to users.
 You'll be able to filter and segment your users according to these attributes on the dashboard.

 Before implementation, be sure to review examples of the segmentation options afforded by custom events vs. User attributes vs. purchase events in our [Best Practices section][7].
 You should also check out our notes on [event naming conventions]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/event_naming_conventions/).

-## Assigning Default User Attributes
+## Assigning default user attributes

 User attributes will be assigned to the currently active user.
 The following default fields may be set: